-• All expenditures must be made according to the relevant laws on public procurement in force at the time of the grant award.
+• All expenditures must be made according to the relevant public procurement provisions.
 This condition applies to all partners (e.g. public administration bodies, NGOs).
 The procurement procedure (performed by either Romania/Serbian partners) has to be open (to allow all interested and qualified bidders to participate in the process), transparent, sufficiently well-publicized, non-discriminatory and unconditional.
 When a tender procedure complies with these principles, it can be presumed that the transactions are in line with normal market conditions.
 For direct procurements the market price level is observed (try to refer to any well-known suppliers available at national level - print screen from websites are accepted and recommended).